Indecomposability of derived categories for arbitrary schemes: Introduction

 The proof of this theorem follows the same line than those in \cite{KawOka22} and \cite{Spen22}.
 When $X$ is a smooth projective scheme over a field, there are two main ingredients in the proof of the Kawatani and Okawa's criterion in \cite{KawOka22}.
 First, the use of the spanning class of $\cdbc{X}$ given by the skyscraper sheaves $\mathcal{O}_x$ to detect the support of an object in $\cdbc{X}$ and, second, the notion of base point of the dualizing sheaf that together with Serre duality allows to conclude.
 When $X$ is singular, the skyscraper sheaves are no longer a spanning class neither for $\cdbc{X}$ nor for $\Perf({X})$.
 For a Cohen-Macaulay scheme $X$, the structure sheaves $\mathcal{O}_{Z_x}$ of the locally complete intersection zero cycles supported on the closed points of $X$ do form a spanning class for both $\cdbc{X}$ and $\Perf({X})$ (\cite{HLS08}) and they were used by Spence (\cite{Spen22}) to generalize Kawatani and Okawa's criterion to projective Cohen-Macaulay varieties over a field.
 Spence himself considers the problem of definining the base locus when the dualizing sheaf is not necessarily a line bundle but just a coherent sheaf.
 If $X$ is no longer Cohen-Macaulay, we shall use the Koszul complexes introduced in \cite{S09} as a replacement of the locally complete intersection zero cycles.
-We shall prove in Lemma \ref{l:soporte} that these complexes detect the support of any element in $\cdbc{X}$.
-Moreover, for an arbitrary scheme $X$, the dualizing complex $D_{X/k}$ (needed to apply Grothendieck duality in its most general form) is not in general a single sheaf (placed in some degree), so we need to define the base locus of an object $\mathcal{F}\in \cdbc{X}$ and the base locus $ \text{\rm Bs}|\pi|$ of a proper morphism $\pi\colon X\to S$ (see Definition \ref{relativebaselocus}).
+Essentially, for each closed point $x$ one takes a system of parameters $f_1,\dots ,f_n$ of the local ring $\OO$ at $x$ (that is, $\OO/(f_1,\dots ,f_n)$ is a zero-dimensional ring), then the ordinary Koszul complex $\Kos(f_1,\dots,f_n)$ and extends it by zero out of $x$ to obtain the so called Koszul complexes in the paper.
+We shall prove in Lemma \ref{l:soporte} that these complexes detect the support of any object in $\cdbc{X}$.
+Secondly, for an arbitrary scheme $X$, the dualizing complex $D_{X/k}$ (needed to apply Grothendieck duality in its most general form) is not in general a single sheaf (placed in some degree), so we need to define the base locus of an object $\mathcal{F}\in \cdbc{X}$ and the base locus $ \text{\rm Bs}|\pi|$ of a proper morphism $\pi\colon X\to S$ (see Definition \ref{relativebaselocus}).

 When $S=\Spec k$ and $X$ is a proper Cohen-Macaulay scheme over $k$, $\text{\rm Bs}|\pi|$ coincides with the base locus $ \text{\rm Bs}|\omega_{X}|$ of the dualizing sheaf and the Koszul complex $\Kos({\bf f}_x)$ of a system of parameters of $\mathcal{O}_{X,x}$ is a resolution of the structure sheaf $\mathcal{O}_{Z_x}$ of the corresponding locally complete intersection zero cycle.
 Notice however that also in the Cohen-Macaulay case, our proof differs from Spence's proof because in \cite{Spen22} it is used implicitly the fact that if a morphism in the derived category is fibrewise null, then it is null; this is not true in general and our poof gives a solution.